-The unlawful entry of a structure to commit a felony or a theft.
-For reporting purposes this definition includes unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.
+The unlawful entry of a structure to commit felony or a theft.
+For reporting purposes the definition includes unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to comm a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.